wints/documentation/ingredients/dashboard_analytics/influencers.md

 Here's what your results should look like:

 ![influencers](/img/ingredients/analytics_and_custom_events/influencers.png)
+{% image src='/img/ingredients/analytics_and_custom_events/influencers.png' 3-quarters center alt='influencers' %}

 {% protip title='Identify your users!' %}
 You must [identify your users](/domains/configuring_client_apps/{{page.platform}}/#identifying-your-users) in order for the `User ID` column to be populated.
 {% endprotip %}

 The `Branch ID` refers to the internal Branch ID associated with that user.
 It is set automatically in the SDK.